and33zy/Insurance-utilization-report/README.md

 Claim fees are charged to the office to send claims electronically using ClaimConnect as a portal through OpenDental to DentalXChange.

+Explains to the reader which insurance companies are most used / insurance plan most utilized by patients.